Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software

 Does Velocity Keep Increasing When Something Falls?

 If an object falls in a vacuum outside Earth's atmosphere, its velocity continues to increase because of the acceleration due to gravity.
 This is called free fall.
-However if the object falls through air (or another fluid such as water), this limits the maximum velocity it can reach.
+However, if the object falls through the air (or another fluid such as water), this limits the maximum velocity it can reach.

 When an object moves through a fluid, it experiences a force which opposes motion and tends to slow it down.
 This force is called drag.
-The fluid could be a liquid such as water or mixture of gasses such as air.
-If you put your hand out the window of a moving car, or try to wade through water, you can feel this force.
+The fluid could be a liquid, such as water, or a mixture of gasses, such as air.
+If you put your hand out the window of a moving car or try to wade through water, you can feel this force.

 Drag increases on an object as it moves faster.
-In fact it increases exponentially, which means if velocity doubles, drag increases four times and if velocity triples, drag goes up nine times and so on.
+In fact, it increases exponentially, which means if velocity doubles, drag increases four times and if velocity triples, drag goes up nine times and so on.
+Drag is also influenced by the shape or surface geometry of an object.
+Aircraft, trains, ships, road vehicles, bullets and missiles are streamlined to minimise drag, reduce energy consumption and decrease in velocity.

 The force of gravity acts downwards, and the drag force acts upwards.